flashcordon/big-history/Histoire-système-solaire.md

 nitrogen increased.
 Importantly, once the partial pressure of nitrogen exceeds 5 microbars, then nitrogen fixation can begin, and a closed biochemical nitrogen cycle will become established.
+- The
+reduction in atmospheric CO2, a vital part of the Phase 2 stage, might also proceed biologically through the growth of bryophytes, such as mosses.
+Indeed, their role will be to sequester carbon dioxide in decay-resistant organic compounds in Martian peat lands.
+Conditions compatible with the eventual appearance of trees will further enhance the biological reduction of atmospheric CO2.
+- The onset of the stewardship, Phase 3, stage of Martian terraforming will in some sense mark the end of the terraforming process.
+Once this stage begins, Mars will be fully, or at least mostly, habitable
+- A long-lived,
+zero-maintenance, life-supporting atmosphere on Mars, however, will never be fully realized, and a terraformed Mars will require continuous monitoring and stewardship.

 ## Mars dans la fiction